fabiosantoscode/inotifydo/README.md

 ## How to install

-This requires the `inotifywatch` command to be available in your PATH. (you need to install `inotify`, possibly in the `inotify-tools` package in your distro if you're ubuntu-ish)
+This requires the `inotifywait` command to be available in your PATH. (you need to install `inotify`, possibly in the `inotify-tools` package in your distro if you're ubuntu-ish)